SolviraAdmin/Solvira-Core/README.md

 - ✅ Connects buyers to **independent third-party merchants** (Comptoir partner network)
 - ✅ Merchants (NOT SOLVIRA) custody, source, and deliver the physical metals

-When a user pays a merchant in SLV, the PoTT function:
+When a user pays a merchant in SVRA, the PoTT function:

 1. **Burns** a programmable fraction of the amount (deflationary effect)
 2. Sends a **fee** to the **Treasury** (for protocol development and operations)